bit101/go-ansi/README.md

 ### Print

 ```
-ansi.Print(color ansiColor, message ...any)
+ansi.Print(color AnsiColor, message ...any)
 ```

-Behaves exactly like `fmt.Print` but takes an `ansiColor` as a first argument.
+Behaves exactly like `fmt.Print` but takes an `AnsiColor` as a first argument.

 ### Print line

 ```
-ansi.Println(color ansiColor, message ...any)
+ansi.Println(color AnsiColor, message ...any)
 ```

-Behaves exactly like `fmt.Println` but takes an `ansiColor` as a first argument.
+Behaves exactly like `fmt.Println` but takes an `AnsiColor` as a first argument.

 ### Print formatted

 ```
-ansi.Printf(color ansiColor, formatStr string, args ...any)
+ansi.Printf(color AnsiColor, formatStr string, args ...any)
 ```

-Behaves exactly like `fmt.Printf` but takes an `ansiColor` as a first argument.
+Behaves exactly like `fmt.Printf` but takes an `AnsiColor` as a first argument.

 ### Fprint functions
 ```
-ansi.Fprint(output io.Writer, color ansiColor, message ...any)
+ansi.Fprint(output io.Writer, color AnsiColor, message ...any)
-ansi.Fprintln(output io.Writer, color ansiColor, message ...any)
+ansi.Fprintln(output io.Writer, color AnsiColor, message ...any)
-ansi.Fprintf(output io.Writer, color ansiColor, formatStr string, args ...any)
+ansi.Fprintf(output io.Writer, color AnsiColor, formatStr string, args ...any)
 ```

 Exactly like the other print functions, but print to the `io.Writer` of your choice.

-## The ansiColor type
+## The AnsiColor type

-`ansiColor`s are a set of predefined values that encapsule text properties - mostly colors.
+`AnsiColor`s are a set of predefined values that encapsule text properties - mostly colors.

 ### Colors

-The following `ansiColor`s define actual colors.
+The following `AnsiColor`s define actual colors.
 They can be used in `ansi.SetFg`, `ansi.SetBg` or any of the `ansi.Print*` functions:

 ```
 ansi.Black